latticexyz/mud/.changeset/five-emus-battle.md

 "@latticexyz/world": patch
 ---

-Optimises `StoreRegistrationSystem` and `WorldRegistrationSystem` by fetching individual fields instead of entire records where possible.
+Optimised `StoreRegistrationSystem` and `WorldRegistrationSystem` by fetching individual fields instead of entire records where possible.